LorenzAull/SerieCShiny/README.md

 Matteo Maggioni
 Wentian Tian

-Feel free to contact us at “luca.badolato[at]studbocconi.it” for suggestions or requests for clarifications.
+Feel free to contact us at “luca.badolato[at]studbocconi.it” or “lorenz.aull[at]studbocconi.it” for suggestions or requests for clarifications.

 ### Acknowledgements
 The data has kindly been made available by Geniussports.